qwaneu/qwaneu.github.io/_drafts/slicing-your-cake.md

 secondary ports.
 In our Vue.js based component, this is done from the main function.

-Alternatively, we could have split the front-end component into 3 separate front-ends based on our different users: the administrator part, the diagnostic session management part, and the survey part.
+We could have split the front-end component into 3 separate front-ends based on our different users: the administrator part, the diagnostic session management part, and the survey part.
 The trade-off here is managing 3 simpler deployables that do have some overlapping code vs having a larger, more